Djeez2/XP2Earth/README.md

 ## Installation

-- Extract the zip file in the X-Plane/resources/plugins folder.
+- Extract the zip file in the X-Plane\Resources\plugins folder.
 - Install Google Earth Pro desktop application (free of charge, see its license)